 The Christopher Tower New Forest Reference Library houses the most comprehensive collection of books, maps, reports and ephemera on the New Forest available to the public in a single location.

-Recent acquisitions including the Burrard Paintings can be seen here.
+Recent acquisitions include the Burrard Paintings.

-To ensure that the Librarian is available please contact the Centre Office before your visit, or ask at the Centre reception desk.
+Please contact the Centre Office before your visit, or ask at the Centre reception desk.